 The money tree, also known as the Guiana chestnut, has slender green stems and leaves like a palm tree.
 Outdoors, it produces oval green pods with chambers, which contain seeds that develop into nutlike fruits.
 Money tree plants can grow up to 30 feet tall in native habitats but are also at home indoors, where they do well in pots.

 Money tree plants should be placed in spots that get a balance of direct and indirect sunlight, including fluorescent lighting.
 They can be rotated occasionally for an even distribution of light.
 The room temperature can be kept at 65 to 75 degrees Fahrenheit, but if it changes by 10 F or less, the plant will likely be fine.
 Money trees like humidity, so setting the pot atop a water-filled pebble tray, making sure the water level doesn't reach the bottom of the pot, can help with this.

 Money trees need a good drink of water every one or two weeks, and the soil should be allowed to dry out a bit between waterings.
 You can also mist your tree a few times a week to keep up the humidity.
 Do not let the soil dry out too much.
 These plants can be fertilized occasionally (but not in the wintertime) with liquid plant food that is diluted by 50 percent.

 People enjoy braiding money trees, which gives these plants an interesting, exotic appearance.
 To start from scratch, there must be three or more trunks with bases that are starting to become woody.
 Keep in mind that these still have to be flexible for about 7 to 10 inches upward.

 Starting at the bottom, create a loose braid and continue working until the leaves are close together.
-Loosely tie the top together with string; you should be able to remove it and braid a few more inches every couple of months.
+Loosely tie the top together with string or nylon ties; you should be able to remove it and braid a few more inches every couple of months.

 Pruning Money Trees